-To better understand how this chip works, let’s have a closer look to its internal logic:
+To better understand how this chip works, let’s have a closer look at its internal logic:

-Looking at L293D PIN layout, its usage will be as following.
+Looking at L293D PIN layout, its usage will be as follows.

 Vcc1 power the chip logic (working at 5V).
 This PIN simply needs a 5V power to get L293D powered on:

-Heat sink and ground PINs go to ground:
+Heat sink and ground PINs go to the ground: